- National Security

 - Nuclear & Iran

-Rebecca Abou-Chedid is a Truman National Security Project fellow and a project finance associate in the Washington, DC office of Chadbourne & Parke LLP.
+Rebecca Abou-Chedid is a Fellow at the Truman National Security Project and a project finance associate in the Washington, DC office of Chadbourne & Parke LLP.
 Rebecca’s practice focuses on the representation of public and private entities in domestic and international project finance and energy projects.

 Rebecca is co-chair of the Board of Directors of Just Vision, an organization dedicated to increasing media coverage and support for Palestinian and Israeli efforts to end the occupation and the conflict without arms.
 Just Vision has produced two award-winning documentaries, Encounter Point and Budrus.